CZECH ALASKA_PART 1.

 Day 2

 For me, the wake-up call was at four in the morning and I was off before five.
 The rest of the group sensibly indulged in a slightly longer stay under the table.
 By the time I opened the door, I believed the weather must have calmed down.
-But where it did, the opposite was true and in places the wind had picked up to hurricane levels and to complete the picture, it was snowing horizontally.
+But where it did, the opposite was true and in places the wind had picked up to hurricane levels, and to complete the picture it was snowing horizontally.
 I hesitated, but once outside.

 I took the contour trail to Labská meadow, the wind was whipping me, my poles were sinking deep into the wind, visibility was poor and the movement between huge snow tongues was scary.
 But it was still in the 'wow that's cool' style, and one still pulled out one's phone to record it.
 I still used the phone to call the Guest and strongly recommended we head out when it was at least light.
 It was more of a subtle command, as the idea of my sweetheart and friends making their way through this in the dark was unacceptable.